sadman-ml/germany-energy-transition-analysis/README.md

 [![Data](https://img.shields.io/badge/Source-Our%20World%20in%20Data-green.svg)](https://ourworldindata.org/)

 ## Project Overview
-Germany's **"Energiewende"** (Energy Transition) is one of the most ambitious national policy shifts in the world.
-This project provides a comprehensive data-driven analysis of Germany's energy landscape from 1990 to 2023.
-The primary focus is to evaluate how the progressive shutdown of nuclear power plants affected the country's **Carbon Intensity** and its transition toward renewable energy.
+Germany's "Energiewende" (Energy Transition) is among the biggest changes in national-level energy policies so far.
+This project aims to perform a thorough data-based research of the German energy system from 1990 to 2023.
+The main goal is to measure the influence of the step-by-step phasing out of nuclear power plants on the nation's Carbon Intensity and renewable sources of energy.

-### Research Questions:
-- How has Germany's energy mix evolved following the decision to phase out nuclear power?
-- Did the nuclear exit lead to an increase in carbon emissions, or did renewables successfully fill the gap?
-- Using Machine Learning, what are the most significant drivers of carbon intensity in the German power grid?

 ---